 Today, L.A.'s Community College students are 60% Latino.
 The District serves more Black students than all 10 UC campuses combined and all 23 CSU campuses combined.
 A comprehensive 2010 study tied declining community college completion rates over time to declines in resources per student.
 If we have any hope of closing the ever-widening wealth gap in our country, we must fully fund our local community colleges.

 This is why I support Proposition 15 as a critical first step.
 The Schools & Communities First Initiative will be a key component to our state’s recovery, delivering nearly $500 million each year to California’s community colleges and tens of millions to this District.

 Housing & Food Insecurity

 Students who cannot meet their basic needs cannot successfully complete their studies.
 Non-tuition costs now account for at least 80% of the cost of attendance at community colleges and I would argue that our community college students need basic support as much as or more than students at four-year institutions.
-There are models more innovative community college districts have employed to address these issues that I’d like to see L.A. adopt so these challenges can be addressed at scale.
+That is why I would love to see a universal basic income program targeted to community college students.

 L.A.’s future starts now and we have to be proactive about preparing for it.
 We have no other choice.
 And that means preparing to address our climate crisis with the same levels of urgency and mobilization that our city saw during the New Deal, World War II and the Cold War.
 Los Angeles’s colleges and universities all played key roles in these efforts and there will be multiple roles for the Los Angeles Community College District to play in combating our climate crisis moving forward – particularly with respect to job training and workforce development.
 I have a plan to prepare the District for an increase in green and clean energy jobs over the next decade.
 You can read the details here.